vault27/Foundation/bgp.md

 - Path Diversity - All BGP peers learn all possible egress paths
 - Optimal Traffic Flows - All BGP peers learn the closest egress path
 - Path selection by default would be based on IP metric to egress router - I.e. Hot Potato Routing

+Hot potato routing

+- Network routing strategy
+- Router forwards a packet to the next available hop as quickly as possible—**"getting rid of it" like a hot potato—**with minimal delay or consideration for the optimal end-to-end path
+- Real-World Example:
+  - Two ISPs, A and B, exchange traffic at multiple locations.
+  - ISP A receives a packet destined for a customer of ISP B.
+  - With hot potato routing, ISP A finds the nearest point where it peers with ISP B and forwards the packet there—letting ISP B handle the rest, regardless of overall efficiency.

 Full Mesh Design Disadvantages